best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 #### Name a table in Excel
 1. Click anywhere in the table
 2. Click the ‘Design’ ribbon
-3. In the properties section there is a box to edit the table name - to be useful this name must be meaningful and describe the table.
+3. In the 'Properties' section there is a box to edit the table name
 4. Note that Excel doesn’t allow spaces or dashes in table names, words must be split up with underscores

 #### Check navigation with named tables
 If you want to see a list of all the tables in your worksheet go to the ‘Formulas’ ribbon and click ‘Name manager’.

 To test out navigation you can click ‘Ctrl + G’.
 This brings up a ‘Go to’ tool.
 You can then click onto one of your tables and select ‘OK’ to be taken directly to that table.

 ### Merged and split cells
 Restructure your tables so there are no split cells or merged cells.
-This can seem a bit daunting, but it is one of the crucial issues to address as it is key for both machine readability and accessibility.
+This may seem daunting, but it is one of the crucial issues to address as it is key for both machine readability and accessibility.

 Merged and split cells make tables hard to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).